sciencehistory/kithe/README.md

 * Kithe view support generally assumes your app uses bootstrap 4, and uses [simple form](https://github.com/plataformatec/simple_form) configured with bootstrap settings.
 See https://github.com/plataformatec/simple_form#bootstrap .
 So you should install simple_form and bootstrap 4.

 * Specific additional pre-requisites/requirements can sometimes be found in individual feature docs.
 And include the Javascript from [cocoon](https://github.com/nathanvda/cocoon), for form support for repeatable-field editing forms.
-We haven't quite figured out our preferred sane approach for sharing Javascript via kithe.
+(Only needs cocoon-compatible javascript, so you can use via NPM package without actually using the cocoon gem!)

 ## Why kithe?